 If I were you, I would take advantage of being in Modena and surrounding areas to buy a slice of Parmigiano Reggiano cheese in a local factory.

-Italia Delight offers you an experience in the cheese dairy situated in Ospitaletto in the province of Modena, where Parmigiano Reggiano is made with both organic milk and milk from White Modenese Cow.
+Italia Delight offers you amazing experiences at the cheese dairies in the province of Modena, where Parmigiano Reggiano is made with both organic milk and milk from White Modenese Cow.

 1. Modena balsamic vinegar tour